kdestasio/bidsQC/conversion/README.md

 ### `fmap_intendedfor.py`

-If the `bidsQC` script is to be used to alter run numbers, that must be done BEFORE running `fmap_intededfor.py`.
+If the `qualityCheck.py` script is to be used to alter run numbers, that must be done BEFORE running `fmap_intededfor.py`.

 This script requires you to edit it.
 In order to meet the BIDS specifications, the following fields are inserted into the `.json` file for each fieldmap: